MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-websphere-to-vms-with-ha-dr.md

       > [!NOTE]
       > Make sure you select **Geo-redundant** for **Backup Storage Redundancy** and **Enable** for **Cross Region Restore** in **Redundancy** pane.
 Otherwise the storage of the primary cluster can't be replicated to the secondary region.

-   1. Enable Site Recovery by following steps in sub-section [Enable Site Recovery](/azure/site-recovery/azure-to-azure-tutorial-enable-replication#enable-site-recovery).
+   1. Enable Site Recovery by following steps in section [Enable Site Recovery](/azure/site-recovery/azure-to-azure-tutorial-enable-replication#enable-site-recovery).

 1. When you reach the section [Enable replication](/azure/site-recovery/azure-to-azure-tutorial-enable-replication#enable-replication):
    1. Select source settings: